jabbercat/jabbercat/docs/testing/index.rst

   it’s not open; we’ll add notifications and unread-message counters to the list of conversations at some point.

+* Similarly, handling of highlighting/mentions in MUCs is not implemented yet.

 * Currently, we don’t update the message view when avatars are changed.
 This is on the to-do list.
 (Note that the most common effect of this is that only auto-generated avatars are shown in the message view.)